Access and Participation

 We offer advice and support to schools and colleges on higher education and access to the University of Hertfordshire.

-Contact the Education Liaison team to find out more.
+Contact the Widening Access and Student Success team to find out more.